Just over 100 years ago, in July of 1921, the Great War Veterans Association adopted the poppy as its symbol of remembrance.

 As Canadians continue to do their part to limit the spread of COVID-19, most in-person gatherings are cancelled this year but there are still many ways we can come together for Veterans’ Week.
 Visit the VAC calendar of upcoming events to learn more about online events and digital activities that you can take part in.
 VAC also offers a wealth of historical information and educational resources along with podcasts, interviews, articles and videos highlighting the personal stories of Canadian veterans.

-If you have young family – children or grandchildren – don’t miss this opportunity to introduce them to the concept of remembrance and promote active learning.
+If you have young family members – children or grandchildren – don’t miss this opportunity to introduce them to the concept of remembrance and promote active learning.
 Veterans Affairs Canada offers a collection of free learning resources for all age ranges such as the Take Time to Remember activity book.

 The Royal Canadian Legion